hernandito/quick.favorites/README.md

 Supercharge your unRAIDnavigation! **Quick Favorites** allows you to build a beautifully customized, lightning-fast pop-up menu right into your unRAIDheader.
 This takes the existing "Favorites" and replaces it with our Quick Favorites pop-up.

 Stop clicking through endless tabs to find your most-used settings, Docker containers, or User Scripts.
-Put them all in one place, accessible from anywhere in your unRAIDdashboard.
+Put them all in one place, accessible from anywhere in your unRAID WebUI.

 ![Quick Favorites Menu](screenshots/menu-open.png)